 5.1 General for MCData functional entities

+5.1.1 General MCData functional entities for SDS and FD

 Media plane control is conducted between the MCData server and MCData UE.
 MCData server has capability functions for SDS and FD.
 MCData UE incorporates the MCData client.
 MCData user or MCData user application may feed or consume data transmitted or received via the capability functions in the MCData client.
 The capability function in the MCData client provides SDS and FD services.

 The capability functions of the MCData server are specified for the controlling MCData function and the participating MCData function.
 The capability functions of the MCData UE are specified for the MCData client.